Yousef456123/Dr-Online/PROJECT_REPORT.md

 ## Abstract

-Dr. Online is a modern, responsive web application designed to bridge the communication gap between healthcare providers and patients.
+Dr. Online is a modern, full-stack healthcare communication platform designed to bridge the communication gap between healthcare providers and patients.
 The platform enables doctors and patients to register as users, facilitates the sharing of recent medical studies for specific conditions, and provides a collaborative discussion forum where healthcare professionals and patients can engage in meaningful conversations about diseases and treatments.

-The application is built using React.js with Tailwind CSS for styling, ensuring a fully responsive design that works seamlessly across desktop and mobile devices.
-The platform consists of five main pages: Home, About, Services/Features, Contact, and a dynamic Discussions page that allows real-time topic creation and study updates.
+The application is built using React.js with Tailwind CSS for the frontend, and Node.js/Express with MongoDB for the backend, ensuring a fully responsive design that works seamlessly across desktop and mobile devices.
+The platform consists of multiple pages: Home, About, Services/Features, Contact, Registration, and a dynamic Discussions page that allows real-time topic creation and study updates.

-Key features include user registration for both doctors and patients, a study update system where doctors can share recent research findings, and an interactive discussion forum where users can post topics and engage in conversations.
-The application follows modern web development practices, utilizing component-based architecture and client-side routing for optimal user experience.
+Key features include user registration and authentication for both doctors and patients with JWT-based security, a study update system where doctors can share recent research findings, an interactive discussion forum where users can post topics and engage in conversations, user profiles with role-based access control, and file upload capabilities for avatars and medical documents.
+The application follows modern web development practices, utilizing component-based architecture, RESTful API design, and secure authentication mechanisms.

 ---